xoghlda/activemq-artemis/docs/user-manual/en/logging.md

 -Dlog4j2.configurationFile=file:///path/to/custom-log4j2-config.properties
 ```

-The following is an example `log4j2.properties` for a client application.
+The following is an example `log4j2.properties` for a client application,
+logging at INFO level to the console and a daily rolling file.

 ```
 # Log4J 2 configuration